 Bamboo is probably the most sustainable building material on the planet.
 It grows very fast and has a significantly lower eco-cost than hardwoods.
 It is technically a grass, not a wood, and from planting can be ready for harvesting in under five years.
 Even harvesting bamboo is sustainable as it doesn’t erode the local environment or damage flora and fauna.
 It has a more significant impact on reducing global warming by taking in carbon dioxide than any other plant.
 For eco-friendliness, we give it maximum marks of 10 out of 10.

 Cork is also highly sustainable.
 It is a part of bark known as the phellem layer and can be harvested without cutting down the tree.
 We simply strip the bark from the tree and let the tree continue to grow.
 It takes a long time for the tree to mature; typically 25 years or more, but the bark and cork grow back and can be re-harvested after another 9 years or so.
 The process doesn’t harm the tree and it’s not unusual for the cork oak tree to live for 200 years.
-It doesn’t require pesticides or significantly deplete the water table.
+It doesn’t require pesticides and does not significantly deplete the water table.
 From an eco-friendly perspective, cork flooring scores 10 out of 10.